-How the Deal Was Done: Franchise Builder Says Epcon Franchise Systems, Track Record Opened Door for Financing
+How the Deal Was Done: Epcon Franchise Builder Says Systems, Track Record Opened Door for Financing

 John Wahlen had been watching Epcon’s spectacular developments sell out fast in the Central Ohio region, where the company started nearly 30 years ago.
 He thought the concept would transfer well to Milwaukee, and he was right.
 His company — Cornerstone Development of S.E.
 WI LLC — now has three Epcon Communities there.
 But before he got started, he had to figure out how to find a lender willing to partner with someone who had never been a developer.